 Boys & Girls Club back to school Drive

 We at INVO PEO are combining our new tradition of team building with a new community outreach initiative to benefit the Boys & Girls Club by collecting school supplies to help students prepare for the upcoming year.
 Over the next 3 weeks, the INVO PEO staff will be broken into teams and encouraged to bring in different school supplies items.

 Good Morning Everybody!

-AEG has made teambuilding and community outreach a priority, and we are very excited to announce our newest initiative!
+INVO PEO has made team building and community outreach a priority, and we are very excited to announce our newest initiative!
 Starting Monday, we will be partnering with The Boys and Girls Club in an effort to provide school supplies to children in need.

 More Updates coming Soon!